 Non-Small Cell Lung Cancer

-Lung cancer is the third most common cancer and the most common cause of cancer-related mortality in the U.S. It is estimated that 221,200 new cases of lung and bronchus cancer will be diagnosed in 2015 and that 158,040 people will die of the disease.
+Lung cancer is the third most common cancer and the most common cause of cancer-related mortality in the U.S. It is estimated that 234,030 new cases of lung and bronchus cancer will be diagnosed in 2018 and that 154,050 people will die from the disease.
 While it is widely recognized that smoking is a main cause of lung cancer, new cases, deaths and 5-year survival rates have not markedly improved since 1975 (1,2).

 There are two types of lung cancer, small cell and non-small cell lung cancer.
-The vast majority of patients, 7 out of 8, are diagnosed with non-small cell lung cancer (NSCLC), which amounts to an estimated 193,550 new cases in 2015.
+The vast majority of patients, 85%, are diagnosed with non-small cell lung cancer (NSCLC), which amounts to an estimated 198,925 new cases in 2018.
 Radiation therapy alone (for limited disease) or combined with chemotherapy (for extensive disease) is the standard treatment for NSCLC.
-It is estimated that 37% of early stage and 58% of late stage NSCLC patients receive radiation therapy.
+It is estimated that 37% of early stage and 58% of late stage NSCLC patients receive radiation therapy (2).

 NSCLC statistics are particularly grim as it represents more than half of all new invasive cancers diagnosed.
-In addition, as most of these present at locally advanced stages this cancer results in about one-third of all cancer deaths (3).
+In addition, as most of these present at locally advanced stages this cancer results in about one-third of all cancer deaths (1).
 Radiation dose escalation for NSCLC is particularly difficult due to the close proximity of critical organs.
-Thus, patients with NSCLC would benefit greatly from a therapy such as BIO 300 that would increase the effectiveness of radiation therapy and protect the vital organs near the cancer site(s).
+Thus, patients with NSCLC would benefit greatly from a therapy such as BIO 300 that could protect the normal tissues near the cancer site(s), while also increasing the effectiveness of radiation therapy.

-Preclinical studies confirm that BIO 300 can protect normal tissue from radiation, while sensitizing tumors to the same treatment.
-BIO 300’s ability to sensitize tumors to radiation-induced killing has been demonstrated in a murine xenograft model of NSCLC cancer.
-In these same studies, lung tissue exposed to radiation therapy shows signs of congestion, cellular infiltration and other evidence of tissue damage, which is not evident after BIO 300 treatment.
-Importantly, BIO 300 significantly increases tumor growth delay compared to the respective controls.
+Nonclinical studies confirm that BIO 300 can protect normal tissue from radiation, while acting additively with radiation to kill tumors.
+Pulmonary tissue is known to undergo extensive damage and tissue remodeling following radiation exposure.
+In these studies, lung tissue exposed to radiation therapy shows signs of congestion, cellular infiltration and other evidence of tissue damage, which is not evident after BIO 300 treatment.
+Importantly, BIO 300 can act additively with radiation to cause cancer cell death and significantly increases tumor growth delay compared to the respective controls.

 BIO 300 Non-Small Cell Lung Cancer Study (NSCLC) is currently recruiting participants.
 The purpose of this study is to determine the safety and effectiveness of BIO 300 Oral Suspension when used in combination with standard dose radiation therapy and chemotherapy in patients with non-small cell lung cancer.